novuhq/novu/docs/docs/platform/layouts.md

 Layouts can be manipulated and assigned to new and existing templates within the Novu platform, allowing users to create, manage, and assign these layouts to templates, so they can be reused to structure the appearance of notifications sent through the platform.

-By default, a Novu will create a default layout and assign it as the organization's default layout.
+By default, Novu will create a default layout and assign it as the organization's default layout.
 At any time, you can choose any of your layouts as the default for your organization.
 All new email templates will be assigned the default layout unless assigned a different one through the email editor.

 ## Manage Layouts